tbson/localca/README.md

 ./generate mydomain
 ```

-Function above will generage certificate for `mydomain.test` domain.
+Function above will generage certificate for `mydomain.test` and `www.mydomain.test` domain.

-Checkout `outpu` folder to get result.
+It will create `mydomain` folder that contains the certificate.